basecamp/handbook/product-histories.md

 In 2013, Basecamp created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
 We created KYC because when the Basecamp team grew to about 30 people, Jason realized he didn't know the company or its people as well as he should have.
 So, KYC was created initially as an internal tool that eventually became a product that we sold to customers.
 In 2014, we [sold Know Your Company](https://knowyourcompany.com/story) to Claire Lew, and she's been running it ever since!

-## Backpack

-We created Backpack in 2005 as a supplement to Basecamp Classic.
-Backpack existed as an organizer: "a place to keep life's loose ends together".
-Users could make lists, notes, add files, upload pictures, and create Writeboards to share with other users.
-When we restructured in 2014, we closed Backpack to new customers, but existing customers still use (and love!)
-Backpack.

-## Writeboard

-A tool called Writeboards lives in Basecamp Classic and Backpack.
-A Writeboard functions as a very simple, minimally formattable text document.
-In October 2005, we launched Writeboards.com, so people who wanted to use the tool without a Basecamp or Backpack subscription could do so.
-When we became Basecamp in 2014, we retired Writeboards.com, but they still work in existing Basecamp Classic and Backpack accounts.

-## Ta-da List

-Ten years ago, to-do list apps were few and far between.
-So, we created Ta-Da List as a stand alone free subscription app at tadalist.com in January 2005.
-Now that people have to-do lists on their phones, desktops, laptops, tablets, and refrigerator doors, we recognized that Ta-Da List was a little outdated.
-We shuttered tadalist.com in 2014, but existing customers were able to retain their accounts.

 ## Breeze

-In 2012, we launched Breeze, a mailing list tool for small groups.
+In 2012, we launched Echo, which turned into Breeze, a mailing list tool for small groups.
 We were excited about it, tried for a year to build up the product and bring in customers, but the product didn’t take off like we hoped it would.
-Only about X customers signed up in that year, so rather than watch it limp along, we closed it down in August 2013.
+Only about 1,200 customers signed up in that year, so rather than watch it limp along, we closed it down in August 2013.

 Unlike our other retired products, we refunded our customers' money and closed the product entirely so not even existing customers could retain their subscription.
 We directed them to other small scale mailing list alternatives, and apologized for the hiccup.